Things to do in Abu Dhabi in 3 Days

 UAE has a typical hot desert climate which means that temperature rises to more than 40 degrees Celcius during summers.
 Temperature is at its peak from June to September, coupled with extreme humidity and intermittent sandstorms.
 So it is obvious that this is the least favourable time for travelling to Abu Dhabi or any part of the UAE.
 The period from November to March sees the temperature drop considerably, making it the best time to visit Abu Dhabi.
 During this time, the morning sun is more bearable than the rest of the year and evenings are nice and pleasant.
 However, also keep in mind that the cooler months are also very dry as humidity drops.
 So make sure to keep your body well hydrated and your skin well moisturized.

-A trip to the UAE cannot be complete with a visit to the vibrant and thriving, albeit underrated capital city.
+A trip to the UAE cannot be complete without a visit to the vibrant and thriving, albeit underrated capital city.
 This Abu Dhabi 3-Day itinerary is the perfect way to explore the city and see the best of all that it has to offer, irrespective of whether you are travelling as a couple or with kids.
 A city where culture, entertainment and modern life seamlessly come together, Abu Dhabi will soon make way into your heart if given a chance!